mlposey/z4/README.md

 * [Queue service proto](proto/queue_service.proto)

 #### MySQL
 A MySQL interface is exposed on the default port 3306.
-It provides read-only access to task data.
+It provides read-only access to namespaces and tasks.

 There are few things to note
 * There is currently no support for username and password authorization.
 When connecting, disable authentication.
-* All tasks are stored in the database `z4`.
+* All tables are stored in the database `z4`.
 * This interface is not optimized for transactional workloads.
 It is primarily meant as a tool for troubleshooting issues.
-* Queries **require** expressions that filter the namespace and date range.
+* When querying tasks, queries **require** expressions that filter the namespace and date range.
   This is okay:
   ```sql
   SELECT *